WitnessAngel/witness-angel-cryptolib/docs/concepts.rst

 A **keystore** is a generic storage for keypairs: typically a set of public/private PEM files in a directory, with a JSON metadata file describing this repository (type, owner, unique id...).
 Keys can be "frozen" or on the contrary generated on demand, private keys can be present or not, they can be protected by passphrases or not, depending on the subtype of the keystore.

+The **local-factory keystore**, which backs the local-factory trustee, can generate keyairs on demands, and typically doesn't protect them with passphrases.

 An **authenticator** is a subtype of keystore used to provide a digital identity keychain to a trusted third party.
-It is typically a set of N keypairs, all protected by the same passphrase, with some additional authentication fields in the metadata file.
+It is typically a set of keypairs, all protected by the same passphrase, with some additional authentication fields in the metadata file.
 An **authdevice**, or authentication device, is a physical device on which an authenticator can be stored.
 For, we use a simple folder at the root of an usb storage.

 Authenticators can publish their public keys, and public metadata, to a **gateway** - a simple online registry - so that other people may easily rely on them as keyguardian.

+When keystores are **imported** from an authdevice or a web gateway, the imported copies naturally only contain a part (public, or at least without confidential information) of the initial authenticator.

 Encrypted containers